 Working with partners across Scotland to improve numeracy skills

 If you struggle with sums, you're not alone.
 Numeracy skills in the UK are getting worse.
 Almost 8 out of 10 adults struggle with maths.
-Improving your skills with numbers can help improve your health, help you get a better job and find a good deal.
+Developing skills with numbers can help learners improve their health, get a better job and find a good deal.

 Our courses can be run online or in-person, at times and places to suit groups or individuals.
 Course length can be adapted to suit learner needs and we’re always happy to organise tasters or workshops so that learners can dip their toes in the water before diving into a full course.